NiaDavis/CP_FlashcardApp_L2/README.md

 ## Lab 2

 ### App Description
- You completed all of the required steps for the second lab.
+ Completed all of the required steps for the second lab.

 ### App Walk-though
 `TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
 Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)